 This maps is from the 1940’s.

 I hope you have enjoyed these old maps of Asia.
+There is another wonderful Asian route map in this vintage airline poster collection.
 You should look at these interesting and colorful antique maps of Japan.